Serena-Chensr/power-outage-prediction/README.md

      - If a variable was **skewed**, the **median** was used for imputation.

      - If a variable was **not skewed**, the **mean** was used for imputation.

+# Prediction Problem

+We plan to predict the duration of each individual power outage occurrence in 2016, framing this as a regression problem.
+The response variable for this analysis is OUTAGE.DURATION, which measures the total duration of an outage in minutes.
+We chose this focus because the length of an outage is a critical factor for recovery planning, resource allocation, and minimizing the impact on affected communities, making it a vital metric for assessing outage severity.
+We choose this also because we find it correlats with many of the variables and have few missing values in the EDA section, which potentially allow us to create a better model.

+To evaluate the performance of our model, we will use Mean Squared Error (MSE) as the primary metric.
+MSE was selected because it penalizes larger errors more heavily, which is important in the context of predicting outage durations where significant underestimations or overestimations could have substantial real-world consequences.
+By focusing on minimizing MSE, we aim to prioritize accuracy for severe or prolonged outages.

+In line with the requirements, we will carefully ensure that all features included in the model are available at the time of prediction, avoiding any data leakage.
+Notably, we will include the variable number of customers affected as a predictor.
+This feature can be reasonably estimated based on the population of the outage area, which is typically known or accessible at the time of the outage.

+# Baseline Model